Shakaib-Naqvi/Summary-on-Async/README.md

 ## Conclusion:
 We believe that having async-await on stable Rust is going to be a key enabler for a lot of new and exciting developments in Rust.
 If you've tried Async I/O in Rust in the past and had problems -- particularly if you tried the combinator-based futures of the past -- you'll find async-await integrates much better with Rust's borrowing system
-Hope it helps in understanding Asynchrous Programming in Rust and let me know if there is any feedback.
+Hope it helps in understanding Asynchronous Programming in Rust and let me know if there is any feedback.
                        Thank You.

 ## Resources: